top of page

 ½ teaspoon garlic powder

-Add 1 tablespoon of the oil to the pan and return to medium-high heat.
-Add the beans, season with remaining ¾ teaspoon kosher salt, and cook, tossing occasionally, until the beans are charred and heated through, about 2 minutes.
-Add remaining tablespoon of oil, paprika, chili powder, garlic powder, and cumin, and cook, tossing, until fragrant, 1 minute more.
-Stir in the lime juice.
+5. Add 1 tablespoon oil to the pan and return to medium-high heat.
+Add the beans, season with ½ teaspoon salt, and cook, tossing occasionally, until the beans are roughened and golden, about 2 minutes.
+Add remaining tablespoon oil to the pan and toss with beans, then sprinkle paprika, chili powder, garlic powder, and cumin evenly over.
+Cook, tossing, until fragrant, 1 minute more.

 bottom of page